Memories of Christmas traditions in Italy from an American living in Rome

 Christmas day was often spent with friends sharing a potluck followed by a walk, maybe to the Vatican or the quiet streets in the center.
 If it was sunny, maybe out to the Appia Antica with its ruins and towering umbrella pines.

-When our ten-year stay came to its inevitable end we wanted to add some of the Italian traditions to those we had left behind in the Pacific Northwest.
+When our ten-year stay in Rome came to its inevitable end we wanted to add some of the Italian traditions to those we had left behind in the Pacific Northwest.
 We couldn’t bring home the bagpipers or the cold stones of a piazza where the aroma of roasting chestnuts lured us, nor could we bring home one of the hundred-piece sets of Neapolitan Nativity figures or walk along the Appia after dinner on a mild Christmas day.

 No problem.
 Panettone and even pandoro is now available in the US, the old crystal drops grace our tall tree, reflecting tiny lights strung on its ample branches, and a beautiful eight-piece Nativity set from an artisan in Cortona graces a table.
 These little items blend with the pudding, the carols and the piles of cards to give meaning to the season and bring to mind our long sojourn in a place where other traditions brought happiness in a different way.